 This signaling pathway serves as a natural counterbalance to a parallel signaling chain that promotes inflammation and can lead to insulin resistance — a prelude to diabetes — and other ailments such as heart disease, said the authors.
-Chih-Hao Lee, Assistant Professor of Genetics and Complex Diseases at HSPH, was the senior author.
-Kihwa Kang, Research Fellow in the HSPH Department of Genetics and Complex Diseases, was first author.
+Chih-Hao Lee, Assistant Professor of Molecular Metabolism at HSPH, was the senior author.
+Kihwa Kang, Research Fellow in the HSPH Department of Molecular Metabolism, was first author.

 In lean people, the dueling pathways maintain a healthy balance — but only up to a point.
 “Overt obesity eventually overwhelms the protective effect of this pathway and flips it into the pro-inflammatory pathway,” said Lee.

 The scientists also identified the molecular switch that determines which pathway is activated under different conditions.
 It may be possible, they suggest, to develop drugs that would boost the protective side of the two-pronged mechanism to more strongly suppress inflammation and reduce the risk of insulin resistance, diabetes, or other ailments.

 In identifying the compensatory pathway and molecular switch, the scientists have added a new element to the growing understanding of how obesity exerts its unhealthful effects through signals generated by adipocytes.